CTV Cost Per Lead Benchmarks for Law Firms

 Search Protection

-- 30-40% of searches go to competitors
+- 30-40% of branded searches go to competitors

-- You pay for awareness they capture
+- You pay for awareness they convert

-- CPL appears higher than it should
+- Measured CPL appears 30-50% higher than real

 With branded search protection: